 What support is available for the Elderly with pets?

 Most of us will acknowledge what a great addition a much-loved pet is to our household and the multiple benefits they bring, particularly to older people.
 However, if you have an elderly relative who is starting to struggle with caring for their pet, you may be wondering what resources there are that may be able to help take the strain.

 Most people accept that the positives of caring for a pet outweigh any negatives, particularly for older people.
-Owning a cat or dog, or indeed any animal that is dependent on human care, brings with it multiple benefits, including lower blood pressure, less stress and anxiety, higher levels of social interaction, keeping active and an overall sense of being needed.
+Owning a cat or dog, or indeed any animal that is dependent on human care, brings with it multiple benefits, including lower blood pressure, less stress and anxiety, higher levels of social interaction, a greater opportunity to stay active and an overall sense of being needed.

 Quality of life

-On top of these, owning a pet can also boost the older person’s quality of life, by helping them overcome feelings of loneliness, and it can raise their self-esteem and give them a sense of purpose.
-In the simplest terms, a dog or cat is someone to talk to and care for, at a stage in life when many older people may have suffered the loss of a spouse and may feel the loneliness of an empty house.
+On top of these, owning a pet can also boost the older person’s quality of life, by helping them overcome feelings of loneliness, and it can raise their self-esteem.
+In the simplest terms, a dog or cat is someone to talk to and care for, at a stage in life when many older people may have suffered the loss of a spouse or feel the loneliness of an empty house.

 Sense of purpose